 Birthdays are important.
 It’s always fun to do something exciting on your birthday -- and for a baseball player, it’s hard to imagine anything better than turning in a strong performance on one’s special day.

-One performance not mentioned below that still merits a mention: Warren Spahn’s 30th birthday in 1951.
+One performance not mentioned below that still merits recognition: Warren Spahn’s 30th birthday in 1951.
 He pitched a whopping 15 2/3 innings, the most by any birthday boy.
 But he doesn’t make the top birthday performances list because his outing ended in the bottom of the 16th, when he allowed a walk-off single to Carl Furillo.
 The run, however, was unearned.

 Gerrit Cole, 29th birthday, Sept.
 8, 2019: 15 strikeouts